facumolina/specfuzzer/README.md

 ### Setup step

-This step simply sets the conditions for the next (inference) step, and can be performed with the following command:
+The setup simply sets the conditions for the next (inference) step, and can be performed with the following command:
 ```bash
 ./specfuzzer.sh --setup build/classes DataStructures.SortedList testers.SortedListTesterDriver
 ```